Genentech/spex-tools/docs/reference/faq.md

 ### Is SPEX free to use?

-Yes, SPEX is open-source and free to use under the MIT license.
+Yes, SPEX is open-source and free to use under the Apache License 2.0.

 ### What are the system requirements?